rogitson/SICXE-Assembler/README.md

 > python SICXE_ASM.py

 Ensure you have the input files in the same directory as the python script.
-The default names for the input files are "in.txt" and "Instruction_Set.txt".
+The default names for the input files are "in.txt" and "in_set.txt".
 These names can be changed inside the script.

 The instruction set file should contain each instruction, its format and its opcode all separated by spaces, with each instruction on a separate line.